 Here is the list of twelve plants that will be beneficial to Lavender.

-A rose is a woody perennial flowering plant known for its gorgeous blossoms and a wide range of scents ranging from floral to fruity and musky.
+A Rose is a woody perennial flowering plant known for its gorgeous blossoms and a wide range of scents ranging from floral to fruity and musky.

-Lavender and Rose thrive in full sun and loamy, well-drained soil with organic mulch.
+Furthermore, Lavender and Rose share common ground to thrive in full sun and loamy, well-draining soil with organic mulch.

-However, remember to place Roses a few feet away from Lavender as they need more watering in late spring and summer.
+However, remember to place Roses a few feet from Lavender, as they need more watering in late spring and summer.
 Too much water will lead to mildew in Lavender plants.

-Echinacea, also known as Coneflower, is a herbaceous flowering plant from the daisy family.
-It is a hardy perennial plant that survives in extreme winter and is famous for its spiny disc flowers.
+Echinacea, or Coneflower, is a hardy perennial flowering plant from the daisy family that survives in extreme winter and is famous for its spiny disc flowers.

-As the name suggests, Echinacea daisy attracts many pollinators, which may benefit companion plants like Lavender.
+As the name suggests, Echinacea daisy attracts pollinators like bees and butterflies, which benefits Lavender as its companion plant.